Pokémon: 2001–2006: End of the craze

-By 2002, the relationship between Pokémon USA (PUSA) and Wizards of the Coast had deteriorated.
-That year, at least seven high-profile employees were poached from Wizards by PUSA: Wizard's former art director, senior graphic designer, business manager, events marketing director, project management director, and two vice presidents.
-All employees had signed NDAs.
-In March 2003, PUSA told Wizards that their contract would not be renewed, and that Wizards would not be distributing the new Ruby & Sapphire card set.
-Later, Wizards was also prohibited from releasing the sets Jamboree and Legendary Collection II.
-Notably, Jamboree was the first set containing cards designed by Wizards themselves.
-As considerable time and money was invested into creating them, Wizards was upset when they were barred from putting them out.
-On 1 October 2003, the day after their agreement expired, Wizards filed suit against Pokémon USA, alleging that the defendant had seized their intellectual property and trade secrets, and illegally tried to gain advantage over them in the competitive trading card market.
-The case was settled out of court.
-Jamboree and Legendary Collection II have remained unreleased.
+From 2000 to 2002, Game Freak developed Pokémon Ruby and Sapphire, the successors to Gold and Silver, for the newly released Game Boy Advance.
+Masuda, who was appointed to assistant director during Gold and Silver, was promoted to director for Ruby and Sapphire, with Tajiri making himself executive director.

-In October 2001, 4Kids Entertainment signed a new contract with PUSA, continuing to serve as Pokémons exclusive licensing agent and anime localizer.
+In October 2001, 4Kids Entertainment signed a new contract with Pokémon USA (PUSA), continuing to serve as Pokémons exclusive licensing agent and anime localizer.
 On 23 December 2005, it was announced that the agreement would not be renewed and would expire on 31 December, with PUSA moving all licensing in-house.
 The localization of the anime would be done by PUSA in cooperation with TAJ Productions.
 PUSA proceeded to replace almost all of the original English voice actors, who were still under contract with 4Kids.
 This decision "raised the ire of fans and the actors themselves".
 According to Stuart Zagnit, who voiced Professor Oak, the recasting was done to cut back on costs.

 In March 2003, Pokémon UK was established in London as a British representative of The Pokémon Company.